catastrophe-brandon/nms-gen/README.md

 ### Command Break-down

-In this example `input_bases/bubble_base.json` is the original JSON file exported.
+In this example `input_bases/bubble_base.json` is the original JSON base data, exported from NMS Save Editor.

 `sprites/mega_man_standing.png` is the input sprite to inject into the base data.